-Our Engagement Strategy (2019)
+Our Strategy (2023)

-We have been an advocate for leading practice corporate governance reforms for decades, because we believe that strong transparency and accountability mechanisms should lead to improved management of ESG risks and opportunities.
-These reforms include: encouraging companies to adopt policies requiring independent board chairs and annual elections of directors; increasing representation of women and people of color on boards of directors; and promoting executive compensation accountability through shareholder approval of pay packages (known as Say-on-Pay).
-Our current focus is to encourage companies to:
+Boston Trust Walden has advocated for leading practice corporate governance reforms for decades because we believe strong oversight, transparency, and accountability mechanisms enhance management of ESG risks and opportunities.
+These reforms include encouraging companies to adopt policies requiring independent board chairs and annual elections of directors; increasing gender, race, and ethnic diversity on boards of directors and in senior management; and promoting executive compensation accountability through shareholder approval of pay packages (known as Say on Pay).

-- Publish comprehensive sustainability reports that include actionable ESG metrics and goals.
-Sustainability reports help investors and other stakeholders understand how companies manage and measure ESG risks and opportunities, as well as evaluate progress toward achieving their goals.
-We expect inaugural reports to emphasize the most material ESG factors and subsequent reports to provide more in-depth information on strategy, management and oversight, and performance results.
+Sustainability reporting enables investors and other stakeholders to understand if and how effectively companies manage and measure ESG risks and opportunities, as well as evaluate progress toward achieving their goals.
+From a company perspective, robust ESG management and disclosure help corporate leaders increase operational efficiencies, enhance competitiveness and brand recognition, identify revenue-generating opportunities, and respond to an evolving regulatory landscape.
+We expect inaugural reporting to emphasize the most material and salient ESG factors and subsequent reporting to provide more consistent, comparable, decision-useful information on strategy, management and oversight, and performance over time.